COFFEETALES/wasm2asmjs/README.md

 ### Browser Compatibility for Optimal Performance

-- **EdgeHTML**: This tool is compatible with EdgeHTML starting from version 13.
+- **EdgeHTML**: Compatible with EdgeHTML starting from version 13.
 This ensures that users of Microsoft Edge can utilize the full capabilities of the tool.
-- **Chromium**: The tool includes a comprehensive ASM.JS validator that has been available since version 61 of Chromium.
+- **Chromium**: The ASM.JS validator has been available since version 61 of Chromium.
 This allows for robust performance and validation when using browsers based on the Chromium engine, such as Google Chrome.
 - **Firefox**: Support for 32-bit floating-point operations was introduced in version 34 of Firefox.
 This enhancement allows for improved performance and compatibility when using Mozilla Firefox.

 Usage